 Now that you know what getting there entails, the next most logical question is…

 There’s usually no dress code when you visit a café, but these items may make your visit a little more comfortable:

-Get ready to have a lot of fun playing with and petting cats.
-You might get to sip on a cup of joe while you do it too.
+Get ready to have a lot of fun looking at, playing with, and petting cats.
+You might even get to sip on a cup of joe or a glass of wine while you do it too.

 While an hour to play might seem like a long time, it’ll be over just as soon as you’ve won over that standoffish cat that finally let you pet him, and you’ll absolutely hate to leave.

-Luckily, you can always go back.
-And even better, cat cafés appear to be gaining steam in almost every corner of the world — so you’re bound to find one close by no matter where you live.
+And the most important thing to know about cat cafés is…you can always go back.
+With the cat cafés culture gaining steam in almost every corner of the world — you’re bound to find one close by no matter where you live.

 And finally, one last piece of advice from our friends at NEKO Cat Cafe: